copper-project/cu-bincode/README.md

 [![](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![](https://img.shields.io/badge/discord-join-5865F2?logo=discord&logoColor=white)](https://discord.com/invite/VkCG7Sb9Kw)

-This is a hard fork of bincode 2.0.1 from crates.io (see first verbatim commit).
+This is a **hard fork of bincode 2 (2.0.1) from crates.io** (see first verbatim commit).
 Do not contact the original authors as per their wishes.

 A compact encoder / decoder pair that uses a binary zero-fluff encoding scheme.
 The size of the encoded object will be the same or smaller than the size that